LivePersonInc/knowledge-center-archive/pages/documents/Messaging-Channels/Live-chat/add-chat-to-your-website.md

 ## 5. Publishing your campaign

 Your new mobile app engagement is now complete.
-From the **Campaign Summary page**, you can give your engagement a name, edit all aspects of the engagement, enable or disable the engagement and publish.To learn more about publishing and unpublishing campaigns, [click here](contact-center-management-campaigns-managing-campaigns.html#publishing-and-unpublishing-campaigns).
+From the **Campaign Summary page**, you can give your engagement a name, edit all aspects of the engagement, enable or disable the engagement and publish.
+To learn more about publishing and unpublishing campaigns, [click here](contact-center-management-campaigns-managing-campaigns.html#publishing-and-unpublishing-campaigns).